yydzero/gpbackup-s3-plugin/README.md

 If you perform a backup operation with the gpbackup option --plugin-config, you must also specify the --plugin-config option when you restore the backup with gprestore.

+The S3 plugin supports both AWS and custom storage servers that implement the S3 interface.

 ## S3 Storage Plugin Configuration File Format
 The configuration file specifies the absolute path to the gpbackup_s3_plugin executable, AWS connection credentials, and S3 location.